Asian Americans in sports: Baseball

 Bobby Balcena was a Filipino American athlete from San Pedro, CA. He had a 15-year career in the minor leagues from 1948 to 1963.
-He played outfielder with the Wichita Indians, San Antonio Missions, Kansas City Blues, Buffalo Bisons, Dallas Rangers, Vancouver Mounties, Hawaii Islanders, Toronto Maple Leafs and Seattle Rainiers.
+He played outfield with the Wichita Indians, San Antonio Missions, Kansas City Blues, Buffalo Bisons, Dallas Rangers, Vancouver Mounties, Hawaii Islanders, Toronto Maple Leafs and Seattle Rainiers.
 In 1956, Bobby Balcena became the first Asian American to play in Major League Baseball, playing seven games for the Cincinnati Redlegs.
 He died in 1990 and until then had been the only Filipino American to play in Major League Baseball.

 Japanese American Kurt Suzuki played for six Major League Baseball franchises over his 15 year career.
 Other current Major League Baseball players with Asian American backgrounds include: Keston Hiura, Jordan Yamamoto, Connor Joe, Rob Refsnyder, Steven Kwan, and Bryan Woo.
 Don Wakamatsu, who played 18 games for the Chicago White Sox in 1991, became the first Major League manager of Asian descent when he was named manager of the Seattle Mariners in 2008.
 In 2020, Los Angeles Dodgers manager Dave Roberts became the first Asian-American manager to win a World Series.